And if hour number one is any indication, this rodeo is on.

 I'm good.

-Um, I just want to say thank you guys for everything you do.
+I just want to say thank you guys for everything you do.

 And I got into politics because of my grandmother.

-Um she's taught me a lot of things, thank God.
+She's taught me a lot of things, thank God.

-Like I went on the internet last night and I was trying to really like learn things about him.
+Like, I went on the internet last night, and I was trying to really, like, learn things about him.

-And I was wondering if you had any recommendations as far as like really finding out the facts on these candidates.
+And I was wondering if you had any recommendations as far as really finding out the facts on these candidates.

 Sure.

-Uh Mr. Internet is your friend, Mr. Google is your buddy, and what I would do, let me give you some broad thoughts.
+And what I would do, let me give you some broad thoughts.

 And I'd say this about any candidate, Democrat, Republican, whatever that you're trying to figure out.

-Uh go to local newspapers where they are.
+Go to local newspapers where they are.

 Now, this is not to learn things that are gospel truth, but to learn what people think about him.

-Uh just a wonderful outfit that puts up a bunch of op-ed pieces from a variety of perspectives.
+Just a wonderful outfit that puts up a bunch of op-ed pieces from a variety of perspectives.

 They have a search bar in there.